TheJedinator/personal_site/_posts/2024-12-19-work-setup.md

 It pretty much comes down to [Arc](https://arc.net) from The browser company.
-So far I have liked what these folks are trying to do - re-imagine the computing experience - since it seems like (almost) 90% of work is browser first.
+So far I have liked what these folks are trying to do - re-imagine the computing experience - since it seems like a lot of work is browser first.
 It makes sense to change our thinking about what a browser really is, and how we use it.

 Things I have liked about Arc include:

 **The tab bar** and more importantly the distinct pinned area where I can place web tools I use often.
-The space below is what I consider to be ephemeral space - tomorrow it's empty and we start over.
+The unpinned tab area below is what I consider to be ephemeral space - tomorrow it's empty and we start over.
 Since I do a lot of investigations, research and spelunking through logs having a button I can click that just says - bye bye tabs is so convenient as I work throughout the day.